thereisnocourse/thereisnocourse/ABOUT.md

 was: what are the skills and abilities that make someone a really good Python programmer, and can those be developed through teaching or training, if so how?
 But that question has got so lost in the nonsense that followed I think it's best to forget anyone ever asked it.
-So if at any point you find yourself thinking, "how can I teach this or that aspect of Python programming", I would recommend taking a break, making a very strong cocktail, and watching a few Monty Python sketches.
+If at any point you find yourself thinking, "how can I teach this or that aspect of Python programming", I would recommend taking a break, making a very strong cocktail, and watching a few Monty Python sketches.
 Then sit back down and have some fun!